-Information about Spring term classes
+Information about Summer term classes

 Due to COVID-19-related planning, adjustments to course offerings, including changes to the scheduled days / times and potential section additions / cancellations may happen between now and the start of enrollment.